Afrah-Rahim/lab04/README.md

 ```
 System.out.println("My cat has green eyes.");
 ```
+My cat has green eyes.

 ## Add a method called `prompt` to the `TicketMachine` class in the `lab04-ticket-machine`.
 This should have a `void` return type and take no parameters.
 The body of the method should print the following single line of output:
 ```
 Please insert the correct amount of money.
 ```
+public void prompt ()
+{
+System.out.println("Please insert the correct amount of money.");
+}

 ## What do you think would be printed if you altered the fourth statement of `printTicket` so that `price` also has quotes around it, as follows?
 ```
 System.out.println("# " + "price" + " cents.");
 ```
+If price also had quotes around it, then the word price will be the output instead of the value of the price.
 ## What would be printed here?
 ```
 System.out.println("# price cents.");
 ```
+# price cents.

 ## Could either of the previous two versions be used to show the price of tickets in different ticket machines?
 Explain your answer.
+No, both of these versions would not display the price of the tickets as in both the versions, there are quotes around price.

 ## Add a `showPrice` method to the `TicketMachine` class in the `lab04-ticket-machine`.
 This should have a void return type and take no parameters.
 The body of the method should print (here `xyz` should be replaced by the value held in the `price` field when the method is called):
 ```
 The price of a ticket is xyz cents.
 ```
+public void showPrice ()

 ## Create two ticket machines with differently priced tickets.
 Do calls to their showPrice methods show the same output, or different?
 How do you explain this effect?
+Both the showPrice methods show the same output.

 ## Modify the constructor of `TicketMachine` in the `lab04-ticket-machine` so that it no longer has a parameter.
 Instead, the price of tickets should be fixed at 1,000 cents.
 What effect does this have when you construct ticket-machine objects within BlueJ?